Barbie: Life in the Dreamhouse

-Barbie: Life in the Dreamhouse is a web series of computer-animated shorts produced by Arc Productions and Mattel.
-The series was released on YouTube and the official Barbie website from January 10, 2012 to November 27, 2015.
+Barbie: Life in the Dreamhouse is a web series of CGI-animated shorts produced by Arc Productions and Mattel.
+The series was released on YouTube and the official Barbie website from January 20, 2012, to November 27, 2015.

 The series is currently available on Netflix, though Netflix streams the series only as specialized bundles of episodes instead of in the original chronological order.
 Nickelodeon aired two "continuity" specials on September 1, 2013.
-The series later spawned a continuation, titled Barbie: Dreamhouse Adventures, released from May 3, 2018 to April 12, 2020 on Netflix.
+The series later spawned a continuation, titled Barbie: Dreamhouse Adventures, released from May 3, 2018, to April 12, 2020, on Netflix.

 Setting

 The series is set in a fictional version of Malibu, California, where all of its inhabitants are dolls.
 The dolls behave like humans, though a number of the show's gags rely on their doll-like nature.
 The series centers on the life of Barbie, her friends, her siblings, her boyfriend Ken, and a number of pets.
 The series is stylized as a mock reality show featuring confessionals of the characters in between scenes.
 The show heavily relies on slapstick humor, and makes a lot of satirical and self-parody references to the Barbie doll line.